In order to convict you of failing to stop for police, the Crown must prove the following elements of the offence beyond a reasonable doubt:

 - Is detention necessary in all the circumstances to maintain confidence in the administration of justice?

-In order for our lawyers to secure less stringent conditions, the judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.
-This may sometimes be difficult in a failing to stop for police case, but not impossible.
+In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.
+This may be difficult as this type of offence reflects a disregard for law enforcement, however it’s not impossible.

-Where can I pay for bail for failing to stop for police charges in Saskatchewan?
+Where can I pay for bail for failing to stop for police charges in Kelowna?

-If you or a loved one are charged with failing to stop for police in Saskatchewan and granted bail, you may be required to provide a cash deposit to secure release.
-The mode by which you pay the cash deposit will depend on the courthouse at which your bail hearing is held.
-Your defence lawyer will advise you on the procedures specific to your location and will be able to explain the options for payment to you, or to a loved one who is making the payment on your behalf.
+If you or a loved one are charged with failing to stop for police in Kelowna and granted bail, you may be required to provide a cash deposit to secure release.
+The cash deposit can be paid at any bail hearing office (courthouse) in British Columbia.
+If you live in Vancouver, you can pay bail there for someone detained in Kelowna.

-How do I change my release conditions for failing to stop for police charges in Saskatchewan?
+How do I change my release conditions for failing to stop for police charges in Kelowna?

-Release on bail with failing to stop for police charges may require either a surety, cash or no-cash deposit.
+Release on bail with failure to stop for police charges may require either a surety, cash or no-cash deposit.